Nancy E. Levinger: Awards and Honors

+In addition, a former student endowed an undergraduate research fellowship at Colorado State University in Levinger's name.

 Works

-Levinger published research in academic journals and articles, such as Chemical Reviews.'
+Levinger has published scientific research in academic journals such as Chemical Reviews.'

 Levinger contributed to the article "Direct observation of common cryoprotectant permeation into rice callus by CARS microscopy."
 This article was about how cryoprotectants work with cells.
 Cryoprotectants are proteins that help keep cells from freezing when it gets cold.
-It also discusses cellular response when temperatures begin to drop.
+This article also discusses cellular response when temperatures begin to drop.